 What forms are included with this kit?

-This kit includes an information guide, written by an expert Lawyer in plain language and the following forms:
+This kit includes an information guide, written by an Australian Lawyer in plain language and the following forms:

 Enduring Power of Attorney - Interactive PDF form with instructions

 Appoints someone to manage your financial/legal affairs and continues to operate if you are unable to speak for yourself.
 Includes Revocation form.